 Several factors, such as room heat load, external heat gains, and component-specific performance can affect the PI control loop.
-Adjusting the temperature proportional band and integration time can improve cooling unit performance and avoid problems detailed in Table 3.1 on the facing page .
+Adjusting the temperature proportional band and integration time can improve cooling unit performance and avoid problems detailed in Table 3.1 below .